 The different technologies will be integrated into a novel diagnostic imaging platform, for use in microscopy or endoscopic probes, enabling the capture of high-resolution images at depths up to 10 times greater than existing clinical diagnostic tools.

-Finally the ability of the platform to improve the speed and accuracy of the detection and monitoring of bladder cancer will be evaluated.
-A series of laboratory and clinical assessments will be carried out with the aim of demonstrating that the high resolution images produced by the microscope and endoscope can enhance the ability of doctors to diagnose, treat and monitor bladder cancer patients.
+The ability of the platform to improve the speed and accuracy of the detection and monitoring of bladder cancer will be evaluated with a series of laboratory and clinical assessments.
+These assessments will demonstrate that the images produced by Amplitude technology can enhance the ability of doctors to diagnose, treat and monitor bladder cancer patients.